Gerald Rose

-Gerald Hembdon Seymour Rose (born 1935) is a British illustrator of children's books.
+Gerald Hembdon Seymour Rose (27 July 1935 – 5 May 2023) was a British illustrator of children's books.
 He won the 1960 Kate Greenaway Medal from the Library Association, recognising the year's best children's book illustration by a British subject, for Old Winkle and the Seagulls, written by his wife Elizabeth (Liz) Rose and published by Faber and Faber.